 Her innate artistic talent won awards in high school and placement in art college.
-Thereafter she embarked on a career path that has taken her throughout Europe, Africa, Asia, and the United States, during which she developed her skills under the mentorship of established artists such as Pierre Parsus of France and Cleveland Bellow of California.
-Along the way she has established studios in New York, Florida and, most recently, California.
+Afterwards she embarked on a career path that took her throughout Europe, Africa, Asia, and the United States, during which she developed her skills under the mentorship of established artists such as Pierre Parsus of France and Cleveland Bellow of California.
+Along the way she established studios in New York, Florida and, most recently, California.

-Back at home, her renown has quietly expanded and her works can now be seen in museums, universities, and private collections around the country.
-As she has developed into a master, she has also been an active supporter of the arts, an art educator, the creator of an art foundation dedicated to developing young artists, and the winner of a major Public Art contract for her work in sculpture.
+Back at home, her renown quietly but steadily expanded.
+Her works can now be seen in museums, universities, and private collections around America.
+As she evolved into a master, she also became an active supporter of the arts, an art educator, the creator of an art foundation dedicated to developing young artists, and the recipient of a major public art commission for her work in sculpture.

 Fulton Ross creates from within, driven by the emotions borne of many diverse cultural experiences; she is a passionate voice of the Black experience in America.
 Her prolific body of work reflects both the abstract and the figurative.

 She currently works from a studio in Camarillo, California where, inspired by the racial justice movement resulting from the tumultuous events of 2020, she is creating an exhibition in homage to the activist Black artists and thinkers of the 60s.

 “I am inspired by your story, talents, and persistence...Thank you so much for your indelible presence in our world”